prisma-labs/graphql-framework-experiment/README.md

 ### Getting Started

-1. Setup postgres on your machine and get the connection URL (e.g. `postgresql://postgres:pumpkins@localhost:5432/myapp`).
-If in doubt check out our [guide on localhost db setup](#setup-a-local-postgres).
+1. For this tutorial we will use postgres.
+Install it if needed and then get its connection URL.
+If in doubt check out [our db setup guide](#setup-a-local-postgres).

 2. Kick off a new project.
-When asked whether to use Prisma or not, choose yes.
+Say yes to the prisma option.

    ```
    npx pumpkins@master